bigandy/11ty-site/src/content/posts/morning-runner.md

 title: 'Morning Runner'
 date: 2016-07-08 13:22:16
 draft: false
-description: "Some people might say that there is never enough time in the day to go running.
+description: 'Some people might say that there is never enough time in the day to go running.
 But there is always time.
-In the morning before everyone is up!"
+In the morning before everyone is up!'
 tags: ['Running']
+author: 'Andrew'
 ---

 Some people might say that there is never enough time in the day to go running, especially with a toddler and a full-time job.
 But there is always time for something you want to make time for.